MOST BEAUTIFUL VILLAGES AND TOWNS IN SWITZERLAND

 Where to stay

-My top tip for a place to stay is: Again it is Grand Hotel Giessbach – to find out why I love it click here.
+My top tip for a place to stay is: Again it is Grand Hotel Giessbach.

-Locarno, a short journey north-east from Ascona, shares the same warm climate and Mediterranean feel.
+Locarno, a short journey north-east from Ascona, shares the same warm climate and Mediterranean feel and one of the best villages to visit in the Italian-speaking part of Switzerland.

 It’s a lively town with great views of the Lake Maggiore and the warm weather blesses the town with palm trees and lemon trees and bounteous displays of blossoming flowers early each year.